coralogix/telemetry-shippers/otel-integration/UPGRADING.md

 If the version you want to upgrade to is not listed here, then there is nothing to do for you.
 Just upgrade and enjoy.

+## 0.0.43 to 0.0.44

+Because 0.0.44 sets GOMEMLIMIT automatically for pods, it is recommended to remove memoryballast extension if you manually configured the pipeline.
+Removing memoryballast extension should reduce memory footprint for your pods.
+See https://github.com/open-telemetry/opentelemetry-helm-charts/issues/891 for more information/

+Additionally, logging exporter has been deprecated, we recommend to switch to debug exporter instead.
+See https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/debugexporter/README.md for more information.

 ## 0.0.36 to 0.0.37

 From version `0.0.37`, the deprecated `spanmetricsprocessor` has been removed and replaced by the `spanmetricsconnector` and is **disabled** by default.
 If you depend on the span metrics, please enable the `spanmetricsconnector` by setting the following in the `presets` section of your configuration: